stucchio/Homepage/pelican/content/actors_vs_futures.md

 date: 2013-12-02 08:00
 author: Chris Stucchio
 tags: scala, concurrency, actors, futures
+category: scala

+Don't use actors for concurrency.
 Instead, use actors for state and use futures for concurrency.

 A common practice I've seen in scala code is to use actors for concurrency.
 This is encouraged by Akka and a lot of writing about Scala, the documentation of which is highly actor-centric.
 I assert that this is a bad practice and should be considered an antipattern most of the time it is used.
 Actors should not be used as a tool for flow control or concurrency - they are an effective tool for two purposes, maintaining state and providing a messaging endpoint.
 In all other circumstances, it is probaby better to use Futures.